AstroCaden/XMM-Quasar/notes/examples.md

 <b>J131109.57+391128.5</b> is consistent within 4.41σ.
 This target, however, does not contain an obvious reason at first glance.

-By looking at the spectra [**Figure 1**](#fig1) produced (ObsID: 0827031301), one can see that there is a very large peak in the PN spectra at approximately 1.55–1.65 keV (4.88–5.19 keV in the rest frame).
+By looking at the spectra [**Figure 1**](#fig1) produced (ObsID: 0827031301), one can see that there is a very large peak in the PN spectra at approximately 1.55-1.65 keV (4.88-5.19 keV in the rest frame).
 It is consistent with instrumental contamination within EPIC PN, given that this peak is not present in MOS1 or MOS2.
-This explains the independent photon index values between PN and MOS
 | Fit | Γ |
 |---|---|
 | Combined | 1.24 (1.23, 1.24) |